casdoor/casdoor-website/docs/integration/gitlab.md

 `GITLAB_HOSTNAME`: Domain name or IP where GitLab is deployed. e.g., `https://gitlab.com`.

 ## Step1.
-Deploy Casdoor and APISIX
+Deploy Casdoor and GitLab
 Firstly, the [Casdoor](/docs/basic/server-installation) and [GitLab](https://docs.gitlab.com/ee/install/) should be deployed.

 After a successful deployment, you need to ensure: